jackvangent/ux-onboarding-project/readme.md

 This is a user management system for an arbitrary application.

-Install dependencies with 'npm install'
+Install dependencies with 'npm install'.

-To begin, open user.html
+For e2e testing, install webdriver-manager with 'npm install webdriver-manager' followed by 'webdriver-manager update', then 'webdriver-manager start' in its own command prompt.